 Rulemaking is proposed when it is the least costly method or the only statutorily allowable method for achieving the purpose of the statute.
 The specific revisions proposed in this emergency rulemaking were developed in alignment with the requirements of PHO 20-20 and in coordination with the Department's Disease Control and Public Health Response Division (DCPHR).
-The proposed regulations are the minimum necessary to maintain the comprehensive infection control requirements in residential care settings, while the Department works with stakeholders to draft permanent regulations.
+The proposed regulations are the minimum necessary to maintain the comprehensive infection control requirements in residential care settings.